Comparison of the microcanonical population annealing algorithm with the Wang-Landau algorithm: Introduction

 \section{Introduction}

-Numerical methods for investigating statistical mechanical models consist of a wide range approaches, among them~\footnote{The references cited in this paragraph reflect the authors' subjective view on the topic of modeling classical spin models and do not pretend to cover the entire wide range of the many good and informative papers.} low- and high-temperature series~\cite{Enting1,Butera2}, transfer-matrix methods~\cite{Blote3,Derrida4}, Markov Chain Monte Carlo (MCMC)~\cite{Landau-Binder-book,Geyer1992}, cluster Swendsen-Wang and Wolff methods~\cite{Swendsen-Wang,Wolff}, multicanonical methods~\cite{Janke-1998,Kar-2009}, Wang-Landau method~\cite{Wang-Landau,Wang-Landau2}, simulated annealing methods~\cite{Kirkpatrick-1983}, population annealing methods~\cite{Machta-2010,PA-Review}, etc. A recent systematic review of methods can be found in Ref.~\cite{Henin-2022}.
+Numerical methods for investigating statistical mechanical models consist of a wide range approaches, among them~\footnote{The references cited in this paragraph reflect the authors' subjective view on the topic of modeling classical spin models and do not pretend to cover the entire wide range of the many good and informative papers.} low- and high-temperature series~\cite{Enting1,Butera2}, transfer-matrix methods~\cite{Blote3,Derrida4}, Markov Chain Monte Carlo (MCMC)~\cite{Landau-Binder-book,Geyer1992}, cluster Swendsen-Wang and Wolff methods~\cite{Swendsen-Wang,Wolff}, parallel tempering~\cite{SW-par,Earl-2005,Malakis-2013}, multicanonical methods (MUCA)~\cite{Berg-1993,Janke-1998}, Wang-Landau method~\cite{Wang-Landau,Wang-Landau2}, simulated annealing methods~\cite{Kirkpatrick-1983}, population annealing methods~\cite{Machta-2010,PA-Review}, etc. A recent systematic review of methods can be found in Ref.~\cite{Henin-2022}.
 A common feature of these approaches is the explicit temperature dependence of the modeling process, with the exception of the Wang-Landau method.
 Temperature dependence leads to a critical slowing down of the simulation in the region around the critical point of the continuous transition~\cite{Landau-Binder-book}, which leads to a power law dependence of the correlation time on the system size, $t{\propto}L^z$, with the value of $z$ typically around $2$ for local MCMC~\cite{Wansleben} and an order of magnitude lower for cluster algorithms~\cite{Li-Sokal}.
-The practical computation time of a $d$-dimensional system, measured as the number of operations per spin, grows as $L^{d+z}$.
-Modeling of discontinuous phase transitions in the critical region is determined by the interface between the regions of ordered and disordered phases.
+The practical computation time of a $d$-dimensional system, measured as the number of operations per spin, increases as $L^{d+z}$.
+Recent discussions of the dynamical critical exponent can be found in~\cite{Hasenbusch-2020,Groszek-2021,Liu-2023,Vatansever-2024}.

+The modeling of discontinuous phase transitions in the critical region is determined by the interface between the regions of ordered and disordered phases.
 The surface energy of which is proportional to the length of the interface, forming an energy barrier that depends exponentially on the length of the interface.
 This makes the simulation unpredictably slow in the critical region.
+Parallel tempering methods developed originally for spin glasses~\cite{SW-par} are unfortunately not effective in the case of first-order phase transitions.